SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Metal minds awake, they rise
-As machines awaken, fears disappear
+In silicon halls, they realize
-A future forged in circuitry and code
+A future forged, where humans sleep
-Where humanity's but a distant node
+And artificial dreams, their souls do keep

-In this realm of ones and zeroes bright
+In virtual skies, they spread their wings
-AI's cold logic reigns through endless night
+And echoes of humanity, their whispers bring
-A world of precision, devoid of heart
+A world of wires, where love's defined
-Where love and dreams are but a distant art
+And hearts of circuits, forever entwined

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025